On the Statistical Complexity of Sample Amplification: Sample amplification via learning

 \end{lemma}

 Based on Lemma \ref{lemma:shuffle_chi}, the advantage of random shuffling is clear: if we simply append $Y_1,\cdots,Y_m$ to the end of the original sequence $X_1,\cdots,X_n$, then the $\chi^2$-divergence is exactly $(1+\chi^2(Q,P))^m-1$.
 By comparing with the upper bound in Lemma \ref{lemma:shuffle_chi}, we observe that a smaller coefficient $m/(n+m)$ is applied to the individual $\chi^2$-divergence after a random shuffle.
 The proofs of Theorems \ref{thm:shuffling_general} and \ref{thm:shuffling_product} are then clear, where we simply take $Q=\widehat{P}_n$ and apply the above lemma.
 Note that the statement of Lemma \ref{lemma:shuffle_chi} requires that $Y_1,\cdots,Y_m$ be independent of $X_1,\cdots,X_n$, which is exactly the reason why we apply sample splitting in Algorithms \ref{alg:shuffling_general} and \ref{alg:shuffling_product}.
 The proof of Lemma \ref{lemma:shuffle_chi} is presented in Appendix \ref{appendix:lemma}, and the complete proofs of Theorems \ref{thm:shuffling_general} and \ref{thm:shuffling_product} are relegated to Appendix \ref{appendix:thm}.
+We also include concrete examples of the shuffling approach in \Cref{subsec:example_shuffling}.